iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Semantic Query Execution}

-Execution of semantic queries in \dbname{} is by the physical operator {\tt predict}. {\tt Predict} is initialized based on the location of the inference clause.
-For table inference, {\tt predict} is a generic operator that takes an input data chunk, processes the model, and populates the output data chunk.
-Scalar inference is realized by a {\tt predict} expression executor that produces a single vector instead of a data chunk, enabling it to integrate seamlessly with DuckDB's expression executor.
-A table generation initializes a {\tt predict} scan that produces an output data chunk as a source.
-At runtime, in a generic {\tt predict}, the model is either loaded into memory for the local models or API clients are initialized for the remote models.
-Next, during execution, the input tuples are collected into a data chunk that is a vectorized, column-ordered set of tuples. {\tt Predict} integrates with the base vectorized execution engine to enable batching multiple tuples and row marshalling when possible (As in the optimization in Section~\ref{subsec:row_marshal}).
+\dbname{} executes semantic queries via the physical operator {\tt PREDICT}. {\tt PREDICT}'s behavior depends on the inference clause's position in the query.
+For table inference, it takes an input data chunk, processes the model, and populates the output data chunk.
+Scalar inference is realized by a {\tt PREDICT} expression executor to produce a vector instead of a data chunk, enabling it to integrate seamlessly with DuckDB's expression executor.
+A table generation initializes a {\tt PREDICT} scan to produce an output data chunk as a source.
 For on-prompt queries, the prompt template and the passed input tuples are transformed into structured prompts that are sent to the target model.
-Model responses are parsed and are validated against the expected schem.
-The predicted values are written to output data chunks that are passed to downstream operators.
-Error handling mechanisms are in place to gracefully recover from malformed outputs, timeouts, or external service failures by retrying requests.
-We discuss the physical {\tt predict} operator in-depth in the next section.
+Model responses are parsed and validated against the expected schema.
+Predicted values are written to output data chunks to be passed to downstream operators.
+Error handling mechanisms can gracefully recover from malformed outputs, timeouts, or external service failures by retrying requests.